-- 2.1 It is the law, unless the court makes a specific ruling that it would be detrimental to the children, that the court shall order shared parental responsibility.
-Contact with both parents is in the children's best interests, and children are entitled to frequent and continuing contact with both parents when the parents separate or divorce. - 2.2 Further, the parent who is or wants to be the "primary residential parent" has an affirmative obligation to encourage and nurture a relationship between the children and the alternate residential parent.
-A parent who unreasonably restricts access of the children to the other parent and does not encourage a relationship between the children and the other parent, for no good reason, perhaps should not be designated the "primary residential parent."
-Such a parent is not acting in the children's best interests and is not following the law. - 2.3 The court orders "shared parental responsibility" of the children by the parents.
-Per Florida Statute 61.046(15), "shared parental responsibility" is defined as a court-ordered relationship in which both parents retain full parental rights and responsibilities with respect to their child and in which both parents confer with each other so that major decisions affecting the welfare of the child will be determined jointly.
+- 2.1 It is the law that the Court order shared parental responsibility for the care and rearing of the children, unless the court makes a specific ruling that such arrangement would be detrimental to the children.
+Pursuant to Florida Statute 61.046(16), "shared parental responsibility" is defined as a court-ordered relationship in which both parents retain full parental rights and responsibilities with respect to their child and in which both parents confer with each other so that major decisions affecting the welfare of the child will be determined jointly.
 This means that wherever the children are living from time to time, the parents must confer with each other and agree upon all MAJOR parenting decisions.
-Therefore, both parents must participate in all parenting decisions and immediately work out their own time sharing schedules.
-If the parents cannot agree on any issue, then the court will decide. - 2.4 While not specifically ordered by the Court at this time, the attached shared parental guidelines (see Attachment "B") and the parents' respect for said guidelines, shall be considered by the Court in future child related matters, such as determination of primary residential responsibility and access and contact with the children. - 2.5 Absent a prior order of the court or written agreement of the parties, neither party shall change the residence of the minor children beyond the boundaries of the Fourteenth Judicial Circuit.
-Neither party may change a child's customary school district, nor daycare arrangement without the written agreement of both parties or an Order of this Court. - 2.6 For cases involving a modification of a final judgment, from the date of filing, and until further Order of the Court, the parties shall follow the existing Order.
+Therefore, both parents must participate in all parenting decisions and immediately attempt to work out their own time sharing schedules.
+If the parents cannot agree on any issue, then the court will decide.
+Contact with both parents is in the children's best interests, and children are entitled to frequent and continuing contact with both parents when the parents separate or divorce. - 2.2 Further, both parents have an affirmative duty to encourage and nurture a healthy and loving relationship between the children and the other parent.
+A parent who unreasonably restricts access of the children to the other parent and does not encourage a healthy relationship between the children and the other parent is not acting in the children's best interests and is not following the law. - 2.3 Absent a prior order of the court or written agreement of the parties, neither party shall change the residence of the minor children beyond the boundaries of the Fourteenth Judicial Circuit.
+Neither party may change a child's customary school district, nor daycare arrangement without the written agreement of both parties or an Order of this Court. - 2.4 For cases involving a modification of a final judgment, from the date of filing, and until further Order of the Court, the parties shall follow the existing Order.
 Either party may seek immediate relief.